backupbrew/switchbrew/Control.nacp.md

 | 13          | "Taiwanese"                                                                   |
 | 14          | "Chinese"                                                                     |

-Official apps tend to have the language entries' strings set to only English.
-Some apps don't have certain language entries set at all.
-In addition, official apps usually (?) don't have the following language entries set: Korean, Taiwanese, and Chinese.
+Official apps tend to have the title entries' strings set only to English.
+Some apps don't have certain title entries set at all.
+In addition, official apps usually (?) don't have the following title entries set: Korean, Taiwanese, and Chinese.